-Given its scale, the proposed development results in positive, neutral and negative impacts.
-On balance, the proposed development results in neutral to positive environmental, social and economic impact.
-In summary, the neutral impacts i.e. those which do not result in adverse amenity impact and/or can be managed through avoidance, mitigation and/or control, are:
+Given the scale of the proposal there are many positive impacts and some neutral and negative impacts.
+On balance, the proposed development results in neutral to positive environmental, social and economic impacts.
+The neutral impacts i.e. those which do not result in adverse amenity impact and/or can be managed through avoidance, mitigation and/or control, are: